 If you’re trying to apply for more secured or unsecured credit, you will want to have a credit report with a healthy score.

-- Mitigating the lending risk by requiring higher down payments/deposits.
+- Requiring higher down payments/deposits.

 Approval will come with expensive consequences.
 You’ll have to contend with steep interest rates, large down payments and other restrictions that will make repayments harder to juggle — and that’s if the lender accepts your application.